wieden-kennedy/autoscalebot/README.md

 Credits:
 ========

-This package is not written, maintained, or in any way related to Heroku.
-It
+This package is not written, maintained, or in any way affiliated with Heroku.
+"Heroku" is copyright Heroku.

 Code credits for heroku-autoscale itself are in the AUTHORS file.